ahmedmohyh/OpenLap-IndicatorEditor/README.md

 ## Notes
 - Tasks are marked with a ✓ under the team member responsible for completing them.
 - This table is a draft and may change as the project progresses.
+My notes:

+Where did we find the component: StepFilter(on line 128 with component ConditionalSelectionRender having the property isLoading) ->
+CircularIndeterminateLoader